-The purpose of the survey is to track the development and revision of instructional programming across the California Community Colleges in three key areas: current offerings and programming, current operational processes, and planned offerings and programming; which are reflected in the research questions:
+The purpose of the survey is to track the development and revision of instructional programming across the California Community Colleges in three key areas: current offerings and programming, current operational processes, and planned offerings and processes; which are reflected in the research questions:

-What is the current state of noncredit offerings and programming across the California Community College system?
+1. What is the current state of noncredit offerings and programming across the California Community College system?

-- 2. How are California community colleges and institutions managing their noncredit programming? - 3.
-What plans for future noncredit programming have the California community colleges and institutions put in place?
+- 2. How are California community colleges and noncredit divisions managing their noncredit programming? - 3.
+What plans for future noncredit programming have the California community colleges and noncredit divisions put in place?

-The 2016 California Community College Noncredit Offerings Survey results are considered exploratory and are baseline data to inform California about the current state of noncredit programming.
-The survey will be modified and data collection will be repeated annually or semi-annually to then begin to longitudinally track changes and progress made in noncredit programming across California to address at least one additional future research question: What changes are occurring in noncredit offerings and programming within the California Community College system?
+The 2017 report is the second annual iteration of the California Community College Noncredit Offerings Survey.
+Results are considered exploratory and continue to provide baseline data to inform California about the current state of noncredit programming.
+The survey was modified this year to include questions that are relevant to the state of noncredit offerings in California.
+The survey will continue to be refined and data collection will be repeated annually to begin to longitudinally track changes and progress made in noncredit programming across California to address at least one additional research question: What changes are occurring in noncredit offerings and programming within the California Community College system?